 INTRODUCING THE SOLO STOVE BONFIRE

 Fact: Dudes have been hanging around fire pits for thousands of years.
-Also a fact: the process of preparing, and creating fire is essentially engrained in our very DNA.
+Also a fact: the process of preparing, and creating fire is essentially ingrained in our very DNA.
 And yet, the recipe has remained largely the same for millennia: find a spot in the ground, gather some wood, and if you’re real fancy perhaps throw together a nice rock border.
 Sound about right?
 Thanks to the fine folks over at Solo Stove, the game has changed.
 Solo Stove wants you to experience their revolutionary line of products made for camping, backpacking, or just sitting around with that pack of hyenas you call friends.

 On that note, we recently got our hands on the Bonfire, one of the best products made by Solo Stove.
 And we’re here to tell you that it absolutely lives up to the hype.